viamrobotics/docs/docs/product-overviews/SDK-as-client.md

 {{% /alert %}}

 {{% alert title="Note" color="note" %}}
-We will be assuming that you have already [set up Viam Server](/getting-started/installation/#installing-viam-server) on your robot and [connected your robot to the Viam App](/getting-started/installation#adding-your-pi-on-the-viam-app), and [installed the Viam Python SDK](https://python.viam.dev/index.html) on your client before proceeding.
+We will be assuming that you have already [set up Viam Server](/getting-started/installation/#installing-viam-server) on your robot and [connected your robot to the Viam app](/getting-started/installation#adding-your-pi-on-the-viam-app), and [installed the Viam Python SDK](https://python.viam.dev/index.html) on your client before proceeding.
 {{% /alert %}}

 ### How to connect to your Robot using the Viam Python SDK

-The easiest way to get started writing a Python application with Viam is to navigate to the [robot page on the Viam App](https://app.viam.com/robots), select the **Connect** tab, and copy the boilerplate code from the section labeled **Python SDK**.
-This code snippet imports all the necessary libraries and sets up a connection with the Viam App in the cloud.
+The easiest way to get started writing a Python application with Viam is to navigate to the [robot page on the Viam app](https://app.viam.com/robots), select the **Connect** tab, and copy the boilerplate code from the section labeled **Python SDK**.
+This code snippet imports all the necessary libraries and sets up a connection with the Viam app in the cloud.

 {{% alert title="Tip" color="tip" %}}
 You can learn more about connecting to your robot with the [Python SDK](https://python.viam.dev) on the [Connect as a Client page](https://python.viam.dev/examples/example.html#connect-as-a-client).